voc/intro-outro-generator/README.md

  - Install python3, python3-lxml, python3-cssutils, inkscape and libav-tools
  - Fork this repo on github and clone your personal fork to your local system.
  - Copy one of the existing setups (I'd suggest Datengarten `dg` for a start).
  - Open `artwork/intro.svg` (preroll template) in inkscape and modify it.
 You can also just create a new one.
-For the VOC-Setup you should use a Pixel-Resolution of `1024x576` (16:9 Aspect Ratio).
+For the VOC-Setup you should use a Pixel-Resolution of `1920×1080` (or for the legacy SD/.dv-Pipeline `1024×576`).
  - Group things together that should be animated together (like subtitle and speaker-text)
  - Use Flow-Text (in Inkscape drag an Area of Text instead of just placing a single line).
 This way the text will automatically wrap inside the specified area if it gets too long.
  - Type Placeholder-Texts where the script should substitute content from your schedule.xml.
 By default the following placeholders are substituted